HMS Venus (1758): Career

+On 23 September 1762 Venus and her sister ship HMS Lark were off Rame Head in Cornwall when they encountered an unidentified vessel which raised sail and fled.
+After a twelve-hour chase the vessel was overtaken and struck its colours in surrender to Venus.
+A boarding party from Venus determined the captured vessel to be a Galgo, a 14-gun Spanish privateer with a crew of 136 men.

 American Revolution

+On 27 January, 1778 she and HMS Glory captured Massachusetts privateer schooner True Blue on the Georges Bank.

 Mount Hope Bay raids: She participated in the Raids.

 French Revolutionary Wars

 On 27 May 1793, Venus, Captain Jonathon Faulkner, encountered the French frigate La Sémillante south-west of Cape Finisterre which resulted in close action.
 "The sails, rigging and spars of the British frigate had taken the brunt of the enemy fire and were extremely cut up so that a further engagement was inadvisable.
 Indeed she was lucky to escape an encounter with a fresh opponent."

 On 17 July 1801, Tromp, Circe, and Venus left Portsmouth with a convoy to the West Indies.

 Napoleonic Wars

 On the morning of 10 July 1805, Venus encountered the French privateer brig Hirondelle.
 After a chase of 65 miles, during which Hirondelle threw two of her 6-pounder guns overboard, Venus succeeded in capturing her quarry.
 Hirondelle, of Dunkirk, was armed with four 6-pounder guns and twelve 3-pounder guns, and had a crew of 90 men.
 She left Gigeon, Spain, on 27 June, but had not captured anything.
 However, on prior cruise, she had captured several vessels, most notably the Falmouth packet Queen Charlotte, which had resisted for some two hours before striking her colours.

 On 18 January 1807 Venus captured the French privateer brig Determinée of Guadeloupe, one hundred leagues east of Barbados after a chase of 16 hours.
 Determinée had a crew of 108 men and was pierced for 20 guns but carried only 14.
 The British took her into service as Netley.

 Venus was paid-off and put into Ordinary in July 1807 at Woolwich.
 On 14 July 1807 she was renamed Heroine after the capture of the Danish vessel Venus.

 Between March and May 1809 she was fitted for Baltic service.
 Captain Hood Hanway Christian recommissioned Heroine in March and commanded her until November 1809.
 Heroine participated in the reduction of Flushing in 1809 during the Walcheren Campaign.
 In this engagement Heroine was part of a squadron of ten frigates under the command of Captain Lord William Stuart.

 On 11 August 1809 this squadron sailed up the western Scheldt under a light wind, suffering minor damage from the shore batteries of Flushing and Cadzand.
 Two men were wounded on Heroine.